 About

-I am a Ph.D. student in Computer Science at the University of Central Florida (Institute of Artificial Intelligence), advised by Dr. Mubarak Shah.
-My research focuses on inference-time scaling and alignment for generative models.
-I specialize in developing training-free methods to enhance the safety, consistency, and personalization of Diffusion Models and Diffusion-LLMs.
+I am a Ph.D. researcher in Computer Science at the University of Central Florida (Institute of Artificial Intelligence), advised by Dr. Mubarak Shah.

 Selected Manuscripts